sengaya/aws-micro-cli/README.md

 ### [Unreleased]

+#### Added

+- Option `--no-guess-mime-type` for `s3 cp` implemented.
+- Command `s3api create-bucket` implemented.

 #### Changed

-* If `file` is missing, no content type is set and warning is print.
+- If `file` is missing, no content type is set and warning is print.
-* Option `--no-guess-mime-type` for `s3 cp` implemented.
+- When region us-east-1 is set, the local endpoint will be used (e.g. `bucket.s3.us-east-1.amazonaws.com`) instead of the global one.

 ### [0.1.0] - 2020-05-23

-* Initial public release.
+- Initial public release.

 ## Contributing